-Hearing popping or crackling sounds from your speakers is not the most pleasant thing you want to hear, especially if the volume is high – the jump scares are more real than those caused by the best horror movies.
+Hearing popping or crackling sounds from your speakers can be extremely scary and annoying, especially if the volume is high – the jump scares are more real than those caused by the best horror movies!

-However, the sad reality is that popping or crackling sounds can become a reality and you have to fix that as soon as possible unless you want to go crazy.
+However, the sad reality is that popping or crackling sounds can become a reality and you have to fix them as soon as possible, or else you risk going crazy.

 So if you’re having similar problems, read on to find out how to fix speakers that make popping or crackling sounds – it’s easier that you think it is!

 Most likely, the problems are caused by your subwoofer.
 I know that this might sound strange, but in my case it was the subwoofer that started to act strange and cause the popping sounds in my speakers.
 You have two options here:

-– either your speakers are too close to the subwoofer.
-If this is the case, simply moving them at least a feet away will fix it;
+- your speakers are too close to the subwoofer.
+If this is the case, simply moving them at least a feet away will fix the problems.

-– either your subwoofer is too close to the network hub, in which case you should move it away at least one foot.
+- your subwoofer is too close to your WiFi router, in which case you should move it away at least one foot.
+Easy peasy!

 – If you only get the sounds in one of your speakers, change the speakers between them and see if the problem persists: will you hear the popping sounds on the same speaker or on the same channel?